Klosmi/html-basics/JS-basic.md

     14.   // this is: {name: 'Bulldog', color: 'grey', woof: ƒ}
     15.
     16.   const dog2 = dog.woof;      // I capture dog.woof method in another variable.
-    17.                               // Note we just give te function definition when used without parenthesis❗️
+    17.                               // Note: we just give the function definition when used without parenthesis❗️
     18.
     19.   dog2();               // it is a function
     20.   // [blank] says woof woof!